The weird and wacky mascots promoting coronavirus vaccines around the world

-These days, Ze Gotinha’s smile is sometimes concealed behind a face mask.
+These days, Zé Gotinha’s smile is sometimes concealed behind a face mask.
 But the message persists that vaccines are no cause for fear.

 Mascots have a long history in public health campaigns worldwide, said Heidi Larson, director of the Vaccine Confidence Project at the London School of Hygiene and Topical Medicine.